Generic Name: carbidopa and levodopa (KAR-bi-DOE-pa & LEE-voe-DOE-pa)

 - Sinemet may affect certain lab test results.
 Make sure your doctors and lab personnel know you take Sinemet.

-- Lab tests, including complete blood cell counts and liver function, may be performed while you use Sinemet.
+- Lab tests may be performed while you use Sinemet.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Sinemet while you are pregnant.
-It is not known if Sinemet is found in breast milk.
+Sinemet is found in breast milk.
 If you are or will be breast-feeding while you are taking Sinemet, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Sinemet: